Compact object mergers: exploring uncertainties from stellar and binary evolution with SEVN

 Most merging BNSs in the fiducial model form through channel~I ($\approx 59 \%$).
 The other merging BNS progenitors evolve following formation channels III ($\approx 22 \%$) and IV ($\approx 18 \%$).
 In agreement with previous studies \cite[e.g.,][]{GiacobboCOB,Combine,VG2018}, we find that is not possible to produce BNS mergers just through stable mass transfer episodes (channel II).

-Since CE evolution is crucial for the formation of BNSs (all the BNS progenitors undergo at least two CE episodes), the relative formation channel fraction strongly depends on the parameter $\alpha_\mathrm{CE}$ (Table~\ref{tab:channels} and Figure~\ref{fig:channelsF}).
+Since CE evolution is crucial for the formation of BNSs (all the BNS progenitors undergo at least two CE episodes), the relative formation channel fraction strongly depends on the parameter $\alpha_\mathrm{CE}$ (Table~\ref{tab:channels} and Fig.~\ref{fig:channelsF}).

-Metallicity has a significant impact on the evolution of NS progenitors (see, e.g., the first two rows in Figure~\ref{fig:trackcompare}).
+Metallicity has a significant impact on the evolution of NS progenitors (see, e.g., the first two rows in Fig.~\ref{fig:trackcompare}).
 In particular, metal-poor stars tend to interact after core He burning, while metal-rich stars interact during the HG or giant-branch phase (Table~\ref{tab:phases}).
 The stellar phase is important to distinguish between stable and unstable mass transfer.
 Moreover, stars with similar radii but in different evolution phases can have different envelope binding energy favouring or disfavouring CE ejection.
 As a consequence, the relative formation-channel fractions vary significantly with metallicity.